sakana28/MA_notebook/MA documentation.md

 5. Enter one character in Cutecom to enable the Custom IP to fill data into its internal buffer.
 6. After the predefined number of samples have been processed in the program, the program sends a command to disable the Custom IP.
 Then the collected data is written to the SD card.
 7. The user can enter another filename to use a different signal source and start a new iteration.

+### For rebuild and synthesis the vivado project
+1. open project file